baksha97/AirJAM/README.md

 # Revival Period
 _January 2019 - TBD_

  I have proposed the reimplementation of the project using updated skills in OOD, OOP, and unit testing.
-It is my hope that the project can further showcase skills in these areas.
+It is my hope that the project can further showcase my skills in these areas.

+ Feel free to:
+ - Use parts of this project as you see fit under the license.
+ - Contribute.

  Stay tuned.